Towards equivalent thickened ribbon Schur functions: When two ribbons are of equal size

-\begin{proof} Note that if $m-1\in A_1$, then $d\leq m_{z-1}< |\alpha|-m+1$, which allows us to apply Lemma \ref{lem:BTvW4} and \ref{lem:BTvW5}.
+\begin{proof} Note that if $m-1\in A_1$, then $d\leq m_{z-1}< |\alpha|-m+1$, which allows us to apply Lemmas \ref{lem:BTvW4} and \ref{lem:BTvW5}.
 Our proof consists of three steps.
-In the first two steps, we show that $g_t$ has properties (1) and (2) of Lemma \ref{lem:BTvW3} directly.
-In the last step we prove that (3) of Lemma \ref{lem:BTvW3} is also satisfied by $g_t$ via an induction on $t$.
+In the first two steps, we show that $g_t$ {\emma satisfies} properties (1) and (2) of Lemma \ref{lem:BTvW3} directly.
+In the last step we prove that property (3) also holds for $g_t$ by induction on $t$.